 Training, Recordkeeping and Signage

-All University of Chicago employees whose job classification airborne lead concentrations above the action level shall be trained by representatives from Environmental Health and Safety in the following:
+All University of Chicago employees whose job classification requires working in areas where airborne lead concentrations are above the action level, shall be trained by representatives from Environmental Health and Safety in the following:

 - The content of the standard and its appendices;